skip to main content

 Among a range of questions, the survey asks people to outline which parts of the education system they think are working well and what kinds of barriers and changes they see.

-Inviting parents and others to complete the survey, the department said it was a once-in-a-generation opportunity for children, young people, parents, educators and wider society to help shape Ireland's education system for decades to come.
+The department said the survey was a once-in-a-generation opportunity for children, young people, parents, educators and wider society to help shape Ireland's education system for decades to come.

-Related school community and regional events will also take place across the country, the department said.
+Related school community and regional events will also take place across the country in coming weeks.

 A separate survey from the Department of Children, Disability and Equality will be launched next month and will inform a new action plan to build an affordable, accessible and high quality early learning and care system.